cardanoapi/cardano-test-wallet/README.md

 **Kuber API:**

 This library utilizes the Kuber API, a node interface similar to Blockfrost, for interacting with the Cardano testnet blockchain.
 You can generate a Kuber API key [here](https://kuberide.com/kuber/settings/api-keys/).

+**Blockfrost API:**

+This library utilizes the Blockfrost API to interact with the Cardano testnet blockchain.
+The Blockfrost API is used to submit transactions, especially since the Kuber API transaction submission takes longer than expected.
+You can generate a Blockfrost API key [here](https://blockfrost.io/dashboard).

 **Security Note:**